christianalfoni/reactx/docs/06_data_fetching.md

 ### 2. Revalidate on mutations

-Refetch data every time a mutation is performed.
-This type of approach gives a stronger guarantee that whenever the client makes a mutation the data will be synced with what is actually on the server.
+Refetch data after a server mutation is performed that affects the integrity of that data.
+This type of approach gives a stronger guarantee that whenever the client requests a server mutation the data will be synced with what is actually on the server.

 ```ts
 const createData = (backend) => {